-This itinerary is ideal for a 6 day self drive tour of Scotland but can easily be extended for a more relaxed pace.
+This itinerary is ideal for 7 days in Scotland but can easily be extended for a more relaxed pace.

 It gives an introduction to all the essential sights with a tour route that features stopovers in Edinburgh, Pitlochry, Inverness, Skye, Oban and Glasgow.

 Each journey leg has a choice of route options so you can follow the popular tourist trails or explore off the beaten track with our alternative routes.

 Allow a minimum of 6 days to drive this tour route.

 The guide contains extra day trip suggestions for extending the tour to 11+ days

 PLEASE NOTE: The Guides come in the format of PDF files.
 After payment, you will receive an automated email that enables you to access your Scotland Tour Itinerary.

 We are so confident that you’ll be delighted with your guide that we offer a full Money Back Guarantee.
 Read More.